-There are a variety of Power Wheels and electric cars for kids available.
+There are a variety of the best ride-on cars for kids available.
 Some have been modeled after existing cars and have their names, such as Jeep, Chevy, Lamborghini, and Maserati.

 Ride-on toys aren’t limited only to cars, though.
 There are pickup trucks, tractors, sports cars, ATVs, and other three and four-wheeled options.